ChrstphrHll/npc_gen/students/Goetia Mistale.md

 ---
 ### Description
 - 1st year Human Druid in Fiesn
-- straight white hair that's hanging down to their back, Hazel eyes, and Light skin
+- long curly lighter blonde hair that's wild, Hazel eyes, and Light skin
 - Is Tough and Mechanical, and has Invention as their ideal

 ### Organizations